 The formal MPH college counseling process begins in January of the junior year when students and parents activate the college search features of Naviance.
 Naviance is a web-based software program MPH utilizes to take advantage of the latest online research and electronic application submission tools.
 Students and parents then complete extensive college search surveys in advance of their initial college counseling meeting in the spring of junior year.
 Initial meetings include discussion of survey results, junior year academic performance and testing schedule, and course selection for senior year.
 Also discussed are: PSAT and ASPIRE scores, potential college majors, and an appropriate list of colleges to research and potentially visit.
 Prior to the beginning of senior year, all students attend back to school college counseling workshops to appropriately advance the search and application process.
-Each senior will meet individually with their college counselor in the first two months of fall term to discuss progress of the application process and to receive counsel on an appropriate list of "apply to" colleges.
+Each senior will meet individually with their college counsel on an appropriate list of "apply to" colleges.
 Counselors and teachers provide seniors with support in writing essays for college applications.
 Counselors carefully monitor student's progress through the successful resolution of the application process.